aninchat/theasciiconstruct/content/post/multivendor-evpn-vxlan-l2-overlay.md

 ansible_become_method: enable
 ```

-To ensure that you're inventory is built as expected, and all of the variables are inherited correctly, we can use the 'ansible-inventory' command as follows (only a snippet is shown here for brevity):
+To ensure that your inventory is built as expected, and all of the variables are inherited correctly, we can use the 'ansible-inventory' command as follows (only a snippet is shown here for brevity):

 ```
 root@aninchat-ubuntu:~/clabs/multivendor# ansible-inventory inventory.yml --list